 1 shot at major Southern California shopping mall

-TORRANCE, Calif. – Police were searching Monday for a gunman in Southern California who shot a person at one of the nation's largest malls.
+TORRANCE, Calif. – One person was shot Monday afternoon inside one of the nation's largest malls, prompting a lockdown of the Southern California shopping center and a massive police response as dozens fled.

-Stores in the sprawling Del Amo Fashion Center in Torrance, south of Los Angeles, were locked down and dozens of shoppers evacuated.
+Police believe the attacker fled the sprawling Del Amo Fashion Center in Torrance, south of Los Angeles.

-Torrance police Officer Craig Durling said authorities believe the attacker fled the mall but they were still searching the site.

-TV footage showed customers fleeing the mall into a parking lot as officers on SWAT vehicles rushed toward it.

-Officers responded to the mall shortly before 3 p.m. following reports of shots fired, police said.

 Officers found one person with a gunshot wound inside the mall and don't believe there are additional victims.

-Fire officials said one person was taken to a hospital in unknown condition.
+"As of now, it does appear to be an isolated incident," Torrance Police Sgt.
+Ron Harris said at a press briefing outside the mall.

+TV footage and social media posts show shoppers and employees evacuating as officers in SWAT vehicles arrived, while others were forced to lock down inside and wait for a police escort to leave.

+The victim is expected to recover but his or her condition was not immediately available, Harris said.
+He did not have an exact location of where the shooting occurred.

+Police were "methodically" searching the mall Monday evening, Harris said.
+Authorities were also speaking to witnesses and "scouring" video.

+Officers responded to the mall following reports of shots fired, police said.

 The suspect was described as having a shaved head and wearing a black shirt and checkered shorts.